So the lessee (the person renting the property) has missed one rent payment, maybe even more, what can the landlord do?

 Under the Civil Code, the lessee is obligated to pay the agreed rent on the leased property.
 If the lessee fails to comply with the obligation, then the landlord can choose between the two choices mentioned above.

-If the landlord chooses to rescind the lease, the landlord can demand that the lessee vacate the lease property by using a Landlord's letter to End lease with a Definite Term.
+If the landlord chooses to rescind the lease, the landlord can demand that the lessee vacate the leased property by using a Landlord's letter to End lease with a Definite Term.
 This is because the rescission of the lease means that the periodor term of the lease has ended.
 If the lessee refuses to vacate the property, the landlord can begin ejectment proceedings, specifically for unlawful detainer, by sending a demand letter called a Demand Letter for Ejectment.
-The demand letter should contain a demand to pay the rent and to vacate the leased property.
+The demand letter should contain a demand to pay the rent and vacate the leased property.

 There is an unlawful detainer when the lessee refuses to leave the leased property despite the termination of the lease.